-Note: Saved Chartbooks containing charts from commodities that you have removed from the chart window, will not be affected by the Commodity Chooser.
+Note: Saved Chartbooks containing charts from commodities that you have removed from the Chart Window, will not be affected by the Commodity Chooser.
 This utility will not delete data from your hard drive.
 You will still be able to access your previously saved charts.
-The Commodity Chooser will only hide this commodity from the Commodity Tab and from the Daily Downloads.
+The Commodity Chooser will only hide this commodity from the Commodity tab and from the daily data downloads.

-Adding Commodities:
+Adding Commodities

-When you add commodities to your data set, the Data Download Utility will retrieve any missing historical data for the commodity on the next data download.
+When you add commodities to your data set, FIDO will retrieve any missing historical data for the commodity on the next data download.

-Limit Historical Data:
+Limit Historical Data

-If you would like to limit the contracts listed in the Commodity Tab drop down menu, select the "Limit History to years" and then select the number of years that you would like to see in the drop down menu.
+If you would like to limit the contracts listed in the Commodity tab drop down menu, select the "Limit History to years" and then select the number of years preferred in the drop down menu.

-Note: This option does not change the amount of data stored on your hard drive, it simply controls the data that is displayed in the Commodity Tab.
-If you were to manually type the symbol (in the symbol search) to a chart not seen in the menu, it would still be displayed.
+Note: This option does not change the amount of data stored on your hard drive, it simply controls the data that is displayed in the Commodity tab.
+If you were to manually type the symbol (in the symbol search) for a chart not seen in the menu, it would still be displayed.